openedx/edx-platform/docs/decisions/0013-library-reference-content-block.rst

 Context
 =======
-Currently, the courses are being stored in the Modulestore and we want the library content to be stored in the Blockstore.
+Currently, the courses are being stored in the Modulestore and the libraries are stored in both Modulestore and the Blockstore.
+We want the library content to be stored in the Blockstore.
 To achieve this we need a referencing mechanism to reference the libraries to the courses.
 This referencing helps in replacing v1 libraries (current content libraries stored on Modulestore) with v2 libraries (Blockstore backed) which are:

-Currently, courses are stored in Modulestore (MongoDB), and libraries can be stored in either Modulestore (libraries v1) or blockstore (libraries v2).
 We are currently building out the functionality of libraries v2, and trying to migrate all usage of content libraries onto Blockstore.
 The benefits of using the Blockstore backed v2 libraries are: